 Supporting Territorial Data Equity

-The Office of Insular Affairs has, and continues to, advocate for a Federal coordinated plan that assesses and puts forth a holistic strategy for improving data and statistics collection in the U.S. territories.
+The Office of Insular Affairs has, and continues to, support a Federal coordinated plan that assesses and puts forth a comprehensive strategy for improving data and statistics collection in the U.S. territories.
 OIA’s activities to date have focused on bringing awareness to the magnitude of the current gaps and the impacts that these gaps have on territorial communities as well Federal activities.

-The Office of Insular Affairs utilizes many of its own resources to address the known data gaps and mitigate inequities in information.
-These activities include funding local territorial offices in the creation of data and statistics, contractual agreements with Federal statistical agencies to address known data gaps and using communication channels to share information and opportunities among stakeholders and subject matter experts.
+The Office of Insular Affairs utilizes many of its own resources to address the known data gaps and mitigate inequities in territorial information.
+These activities include supporting local territorial offices to produce source data and statistics, signing contractual agreements with Federal statistical agencies to address known data gaps, and using existing channels to share information and opportunities among stakeholders and subject matter experts.

 • OIA Resources Supporting Territorial Data Needs